Massachusetts Commercial Tenant CAM Audit Rights [2026 Guide]

 Cambridge has emerged as the largest biotech real estate cluster in the United States, with Kendall Square, Cambridge Crossing, and the Alewife corridor housing major pharmaceutical and biotech tenants in purpose-built lab office buildings.
 Biotech CAM issues include:

 Pro-rata share errors in mixed lab-office buildings.
 Many Cambridge buildings have both standard office and lab components, with different CAM profiles for each.
-The allocation of common area costs should reflect whether specific shared systems (exhaust systems, specialty electrical) actually benefit all tenants or only lab tenants.
+Allocation of common area costs should reflect whether specific shared systems (exhaust systems, specialty electrical) actually benefit all tenants or only lab tenants.
 CAMAudit's Rule 4 (Pro-Rata Share Error) checks whether the denominator and allocation methodology are consistent with the lease definition.

 Worked Example: Boston Office Tenant